 Plum, Cranberry and in large amounts in Red Kidney Beans.

 The diglycoside of Pelargonidin is found in Blue Passionflower.
 Much reference is made of the 3-diglycoside of Pelargonidin within Blue Passionflower, but no structural diagrams are ever presented and neither is it claimed to be present in any other plant.
-However, the 3-,5-diglycoside of Pelargonidins are extensively referenced within the literature, with structural diagrams too, and the Author therefore believes that it is the 3-,5-diglycoside that is present in Blue Passionflower rather than the oft quoted and probably non-existent '3-diglycoside' (although there is a 3-glycoside of Pelargonidin which is also found in the fruits of
+However, the 3-,5-diglycoside of Pelargonidins are extensively referenced within the literature, with structural diagrams too, and your Author therefore believes that it is the 3-,5-diglycoside that is present in Blue Passionflower rather than the oft quoted and probably non-existent '3-diglycoside' (although there is a 3-glycoside of Pelargonidin which is also found in the fruits of

 Strawberry) and many other reddish plants.